Andrea-Fox/peopleCounter/README.md

-### Threshold distance
+#### Threshold distance

 Another crucial choice is the one corresponding to the threshold.
 Indeed a movement is detected whenever the distance read by the sensor is below this value.
 The code contains a vector as threshold, as one (as myself) might need a different threshold for each zone.

 The SparkFun library also supports more formats for the threshold: for example one can set that a movement is detected whenever the distance is between two values.
 However, more information for the interested reader can be found on the corresponding page.

 With the updated code (however only for esp32 at the moment) the threshold is automatically calculated by the sensor.
 To do so it is necessary to position the sensor and, after turning it on, wait for 10 seconds without passing under it.
 After this time, the average of the measures for each zone will be computed and the thereshold for each ROI will correspond to 80% of the average value.
+Also the value of 80% can be modified in the code, by editing the variable `threshold_percentage`

 The calibration of the threshold can also be triggered by a MQTT message.
 An example for doing so is in the file `integration_with_home_assistant.md`.

 ### How to invert the two zones

-To invert the two zones, one might simply invert the values in the `center` vector.
+If you observe that when you get in a room the number of people inside it decreases, while it increases when you get out it means that the values of the centers are inverted. to solve this issue, you can simply invert the values 1 and 2 in the automations which regulate the number of people in the `integration_with_home_assistant.md` file.

+### OTA updates
+The updated file allows OTA updates through the Arduino IDE.
+For more information about OTA updates in Arduino, one may look at [this article](https://lastminuteengineers.com/esp32-ota-updates-arduino-ide/)

+### Case for the sensor
+In the case folder you can find an stl file (created by @noxhirsch) for a case created if you are using a Wemos Mini ESP32 and [this sensor](https://de.aliexpress.com/item/4000065731557.html?spm=a2g0s.9042311.0.0.27424c4dgIS4KI). there is also the Fusion 360 file, if you want to modify it for other ESP32 or sensors.

 ## Useful links